Weighted Projective Lines and Rational Surface Singularities: Abstract

-\textbf{Acknowledgements.} The authors thank Kazushi Ueda and Atsushi Takahashi for many helpful comments and remarks.
-They also thank Mitsuyasu Hashimoto, Ryo Takahashi and Yuji Yoshino for valuable discussions on reflexive modules.
+\textbf{Acknowledgements.} The authors thank Kazushi Ueda and Atsushi Takahashi for many helpful comments and remarks, and Mitsuyasu Hashimoto, Ryo Takahashi and Yuji Yoshino for valuable discussions on reflexive modules.
+Part of this work was completed when O.I.\ visited Edinburgh in March and September 2012, and he thanks people in Edinburgh for hospitality during his visit.

 \textbf{Conventions.} Throughout, $\KK$ denotes an algebraically closed field of characteristic zero.
 All modules will be right modules, and for a ring $A$ write $\mod A$ for the category of finitely generated right $A$-modules.
 If $G$ is an abelian group and $A$ is a noetherian $G$-graded ring, $\gr^G\!
 A$ will denote the category of finitely generated $G$-graded right $A$-modules.
 Throughout when composing maps $fg$ will mean $f$ then $g$, similarly for arrows $ab$ will mean $a$ then $b$.
 Note that with this convention $\Hom_R(M,N)$ is an $\End_R(M)^{\op}$-module and an $\End_R(N)$-module.
-For $M\in\mod A$ we denote $\add M$ to be the full subcategory consisting of summands of finite direct sums of copies of $M$.
+For $M\in\mod A$ we write $\add M$ for the full subcategory consisting of summands of finite direct sums of copies of $M$.